 One of the most established of the poodle mix breeds, the Cockapoo is a cross between a Cocker Spaniel and a Poodle.
 This particular Poodle mix has been popular in the U.S. since the 1950s.
 Cockapoo puppies are now in great demand in many other countries.

 As a loving and loyal family dog, Cockapoos are also easy to train!
 They generally shed very little, but their coat will need to be clipped.
-Because of their Cocker Spaniel heritage, they need a lot of exercise and mental stimulation to keep them happy.
+Because of their Cocker Spaniel heritage, they need a lot of exercises and mental stimulation to keep them happy.
 This popular Poodle mix can also be quite vocal.
 They’re sure to bark and make themselves known!
 Don’t worry, you can work this out of them with proper training.

 You can expect this mixed breed to display either German Shepherd or Poodle characteristics.
 Perhaps a combination of both!
 Shepadoodles are intelligent and courageous, just like their German Shepherd parent.
 However, they can also be very high energy and slow to reach maturity.
 In terms of behavior, this can make them unsuitable pets for first-time dog owners and families with young children.
-As both dog parents are highly intelligent, they should be easy to train, but will need firm and consistent handling to show them who is in charge.
+As both dog parents are highly intelligent, they should be easy to train but will need firm and consistent handling to show them who is in charge.

 Another rare mix is the Basset Hound and Poodle.
 Better known as the Bassetoodle!
 This breed is becoming increasingly popular.
 It is not surprising, as they have a sweet appearance and a friendly nature.